metrorailings/OwlBlog/content/posts/week-2-insights.md

 Chargers defense have a beat on this Chiefs offense, even sniffing out screens before they get a chance to develop.

 Herbert playing intelligently on two plays, throwing away the ball as the play fails to develop.

+And just like that, a dumb play by Herbert ends a promising drive.

+Late down the stretch, the Chiefs defensive front seems to be winning their battles in the trenches.
+This is either an indictment of the Chargers offensive line or an indication as to the simplicity of the Chargers offense now that it's being helmed by a rookie quarterback making his first start.

+***